 HTTP/2 uses a different connection methodology and does not utilize or require the connection multiplex feature.

 Multiplexing often distorts the expected view of an administrator’s world.
 For instance, viewing connection counts from clients and to servers is typically very different.
 Static load balancing algorithms such as round robin or least connections may exhibit different behavior.

-- NTLM: NTLM authentication is generally incompatible with multiplexing.
+- NTLM — NTLM authentication is generally incompatible with multiplexing.
 Applications that rely on NTLM, such as SharePoint or StoreFront should be configured with connection multiplexing disabled.
-See the Issues with NTLM Authentication KB for more help on this.
+Refer to Issues with NTLM Authentication KB for more information.